videomi/shotcut_web/roadmap.md

 -   Add Parametric Equalizer audio filter
 -   User-defined and -named UI layouts
 -   Fix interaction between Crop and Size & Position (and Rotate?) filters
--   Add option to view waveform per channel
+-   Add option to view timeline waveform per channel
 -   Add transitions to Playlist
--   Make it easy to add 0.5s or 1s fade-in, fade-out, or transition on timeline.
+-   Make it easy to add 0.5 or 1 second transition on timeline.
 -   Fix duration of GIF animations.
 Does this affect PNG and WebP as well?
 -   Turn off VUI - automatically and/or user toggle
 -   Add speed param to Encode > Codec